- Gastric Sleeve Surgery

 As minimally invasive bariatric surgery procedure, this type of laparoscopic operation is both an irreversible and permanent obesity procedure.
 Unlike gastric bypass surgery, you cannot reverse a gastrectomy.
 While every bariatric surgery comes with risks to the patient, this is one of the safest procedures performed in Australia.
 Furthermore, our resident Central Coast specialist surgeons, including Dr Ken Wong, are at the forefront of advanced weight loss surgery in Australia.
 Further information on Dr Ken Wong and his credentials can be found on our practice website.

 Sleeve Gastrectomy surgery is a laparoscopic procedure in which the main priority is limiting the amount of food a person can consume.
-Making losing weight a much easier endeavour, this type of treatment is incredibly useful for people who have struggled with obesity and have attempted numerous weight loss routes and exercise but continue to struggle losing weight and keep it off.
+Making losing weight a much easier endeavour, this type of Newcastle obesity surgery is incredibly useful for people who have struggled with obesity and have attempted numerous weight loss routes and exercise but continue to struggle losing weight and keep it off.

 When it comes to weight loss surgery, a gastrectomy involves a large portion of the stomach being entirely removed.
 That means that the patient will be left with a significantly smaller pouch, preventing them from over-eating and consuming large portions of food.
 The feeling of fullness will be felt much earlier on, completely changing one’s obesity eating habits.